httptoolkit/frida-interception-and-unpinning/README.md

     * `PROXY_HOST` - the IP address (IPv4) of the proxy server to use (not required if you're only unpinning)
     * `PROXY_PORT` - the port of the proxy server to use (not required if you're only unpinning)
     * `DEBUG_MODE` - defaults to `false`, but switching this to `true` will enable lots of extra output that can be useful for debugging and reverse engineering any issues.
+    * `BLOCK_HTTP3` - defaults to `true`, which blocks HTTP/3 by dropping all UDP connections to port 443.

     This should be listed on the command line before any other scripts.